 They say you have to earn the Antarctic.
 I don’t know who ‘they’ are, but I’m assuming that what ‘they’ mean is that you need to sail across one mighty body of open sea to reach the Antarctic Peninsula.
 And not just any open sea – this is the Drake Passage: the only unhindered flow of ocean on earth.

 The Circumpolar flow of the Southern Ocean travels in a clockwise direction around the bottom of the planet, picking up momentum, storms and hurricanes along the way.
 To make it even more exciting, the most southerly tip of South America and the most northerly tip of the Antarctic Peninsular reach towards each other like Michaelangelo’s angels in the Sistine Chapel, creating a landmass funnel through which the wild Circumpolar currents must then squeeze themselves.
-And this is just about as pretty as it sounds.
-The swell gets big people, let’s not beat around the bush.

 Now I’ll be honest with you: I got seasick along the Amalfi Coast in the Mediterranean.
 I used to get seasick on the ferry from Dover to Calais.
 I get queasy on the Manly Ferry when it goes past the heads in Sydney Harbour.
 I’ve even been known to get car-sick in the back of taxis.

 So I certainly anticipated some trouble with the Drake Passage.
 But it’s been my lifelong dream to visit Antarctica, so I decided to put my big girl pants on and deal with whatever the Drake could throw at me.
+The important thing to remember about the Drake is this: it’s worth it.
+Because at the end of a challenging voyage, you are rewarded with the last unspoiled wilderness on the planet.
+Not a bad trade off.

 And here are the lessons that I learnt: